Lensman series: Plot

 As the breeding program nears its conclusion, humans are selected as the best choice; at the same time, the breeding programs of the other three planets are terminated, and their penultimates never meet their planned mates.
-Kimball Kinnison meets and marries the product of the complementary human breeding program, Clarissa MacDougall.
+Kimball Kinnison meets and marries the product of the complementary human breeding program, Clarrissa MacDougall.
 She is a beautiful, curvaceous, red-haired nurse, who eventually becomes the first human female to receive her own Lens.
-Their children, a boy and two pairs of fraternal twin sisters, grow up to be the five Children of the Lens.
+Their children, a boy and two pairs of twin sisters, grow up to be the five Children of the Lens.
 In their breeding, "almost every strain of weakness in humanity is finally removed".
 They are born already possessing the powers taught to second-stage Lensmen.
-They are the only beings of Civilization ever to see Arisia as it truly is and the only individuals developed over all the existence of billions of years able finally to penetrate the Eddorians' defense screens.
+They are the only beings of Civilization ever to see Arisia as it truly is, and the only individuals developed over all the existence of billions of years able finally to penetrate the Eddorians' defense screens.

 After undergoing advanced training, they are described as "third-stage" Lensmen, transcending humanity with mental scope and perceptions impossible for any normal person.
 Although newly adult, they are now expected to be more competent than the Arisians and to develop their own techniques and abilities "about which we [the Arisians] know nothing".

 The key discovery comes when they try mind-merging.
 They discover they can merge their minds to effectively form one mental entity called the Unit.
 The Arisians describe this as the "most nearly perfect creation the universe has ever seen" and state that they, who created it, are themselves almost entirely ignorant of its powers.

 The Children of the Lens, together with the mental power of unknown millions of Lensmen of the Galactic Patrol, constitute the Arisians' intended means to destroy the Eddorians and make the universe safe for Civilization.
 The Galactic Patrol, summoned to work together in this way for the first time, contains billions of beings who in total can generate immense mental force.
 The Arisians add their own tremendous mental force to this.
 The Unit focuses the accumulated power onto one tiny point of the Eddorians' shields.
 The Eddorian shields are destroyed along with the Eddorian High Council.
 It is stated that this was the only thing the Arisians could not have done by themselves, but without its accomplishment the Eddorians would have eventually turned the tide and beaten the Arisians.

 The Arisians remove themselves from the Cosmos in order to leave the Children of the Lens uninhibited in their future as the new guardians of Civilization.